-The Greater Columbia Area NA website hosts two area service bodies.
+The Mid-Carolina Area NA website hosts two area service bodies.
 Here you will find information for both the Central Carolina and the Greater Columbia areas of Narcotics Anonymous.

 Narcotics Anonymous is a global, 12-step program founded in 1953.
 Since then, NA has helped many recovering addicts learn to live clean on a daily basis.
 Today, NA members hold more than 50,000 meetings each week in 130 countries.
 The Mid-Carolina Area, encompassing Columbia, SC and surrounding areas, hosts over 100 meetings per week, and is home to countless recovering addicts.